Everything You Always Wanted To Know

 Pierce Hynes, age 7

-It was recently sold in Australia as Hull #32.
+It was sold in Australia as Hull #32.
+They no longer own a boat.

 Previously they owned a smaller Lagoon 380 catamaran before they had children which they later found (12 years later) in Brisbane, Australia.